 - Monitor your financial records as often as possible, including your bank accounts and credit cards as well as your credit report.
 Take a few minutes each day to log into your accounts online and check for any suspicious activity.
 Also, check your credit report regularly by requesting a free copy of your credit report every four months from the major credit reporting agencies.

 - Don’t give out your Social Security number unless necessary.
 Only share your Social Security number for tax reasons, credit, verified employment, or when you know how it will be used and if it will be shared.
 Do not give it away for a freebie or for any other reason.
+This could easily lead to identity theft.

 - Shred all documents with personal information.
 Do not leaving any documents containing personal information out in the open.